-The T20 World Cup of cricket is underway now, and runs until mid-November – so there'll be plenty of T20i action to savour.
-Hosts and narrow bookies' favourites Australia will do battle with all the other great T20 cricketing powers.
+The T20 World Cup of cricket is underway now, and runs until mid-November – so there'll be plenty of T20i action to savor.
+Hosts and narrow bookies' favorites Australia will do battle with all the other great T20 cricketing powers.
 By the end, someone will be crowned World Champ, a lot of sixes will have been hit, and most of the bowlers will probably be feeling quite tired and irritable.

-Personally, and hopefully not tempting fate too much here, I think England have a very solid chance of winning this World Cup.
+Personally, and hopefully not tempting fate too much here, I think England has a very solid chance of winning this World Cup.
 The batting should be fully scary for any opponent down to at least number six, with a few lusty hitters to come after that.
-Sure, the bowling attack won't have the purists purring like that of Australia or South Africa, but the likes of Curran, Topley, Willey and Stokes are canny customers who are hard to score off of, while Rashid, Wood and Woakes supply real class.
+Sure, the bowling attack won't have the purists purring like that of Australia or South Africa, but the likes of Curran, Topley, Willey, and Stokes are canny customers who are hard to score off of, while Rashid, Wood and Woakes supply real class.

-That said, any one out of the Big 5 of Australia, England, New Zealand, Pakistan and India, as well as dark horses South Africa and Sri Lanka – and even the West Indies if they can get a run of results going – could win this.
+That said, anyone out of the Big 5 of Australia, England, New Zealand, Pakistan, and India, as well as dark horses South Africa and Sri Lanka – and even the West Indies if they can get a run of results going – could win this.

 Anyway, the build-up is now over.
 You can stream Australia vs New Zealand live very shortly, and then there's England vs Afghanistan.
 All you need to know about watching any of it can be found here, for your convenience and comfort.